-The Trust and its partners recognise that good quality, effective and timely support for people struggling with their mental health, a learning disability or neurodiversity cannot be achieved by one organisation in isolation.
-The rising awareness of, demand for, and expectations of care continues to create a challenge for our systems as a whole.
-To help address this shared challenge, the Trust is actively engaging in, and supporting leadership of, a range of partnerships across the geography.
+Cocreate a great ☐ experience for our patients, carers & families engaging in, and supporting leadership of, a range of partnerships across the geography.
 This, in turn, supports the Trust to assess and monitor on an ongoing basis its effectiveness, both as an organisation and as part of a wider system, and the quality of the services delivered.
 Examples of how this has been achieved over the past 12 months include: